 Financial Assistance for Uninsured Patients

-Myriad offers testing at no charge to uninsured patients who meet medical criteria and the low income requirements (household incomes up to 400 percent of the Federal poverty level).
+Myriad offers financial assistance to reduce out-of-pocket costs for qualified patients in the U.S. who do not have medical health insurance to no more than $295, depending on their household income level.
+To be eligible, patients must meet the medical criteria for testing (see link below), and meet low income requirements (household incomes up to 400 percent of the Federal poverty level).
 Due to regulatory limitations, patients who are recipients of government funded programs (e.g., Medicaid, Medicare, Medicare-Advantage, and Tricare) are not eligible to apply for MFAP.

 Qualification requirements and submission instructions are provided below:

 To view the current HHS financial guidelines, please click on this link: http://aspe.hhs.gov/poverty/index.shtml